 2C.
-Provide for Homeownership Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan, and there were no goals for this in the
+Provide for Homeownership Assistance: There were no goals set for this in the PY 2023 AAP.

-PY 2021 AAP.

 3A.
-Provide Supportive Services for Special Needs: There was a goal to assist 22,000 special needs persons, and the City funded programs that assisted 1,225 special needs persons.
+Provide Supportive Services for Special Needs: There was a goal to assist 18,000 special needs persons, and the City funded programs that assisted 357 special needs persons.
 The City may revise this goal estimate in the future.

 3B.
-Provide Vital Services for LMI Households: There was a goal to assist 22,000 LMI persons, and the City served 60,500 LMI persons.
-This was achieved through food programs which benefitted residents citywide and through the various programs such as youth, employment services and health services.
+Provide Vital Services for LMI Households: There was a goal to assist 18,000 LMI persons, and the City served 60,580 LMI persons.
+This was achieved through food programs which benefitted residents citywide and through the various programs such as youth, employment training, subsistence payments and child care services.